firebolt-db/godocs/docs/Guides/getting-started.md

 And that's it!
 You're ready to get started with Firebolt.

 {: .note}
 New accounts get 600 Firebolt credits ($200+) to get started exploring with Firebolt.
 Once you run out of credits, we recommend you connect Firebolt with your AWS Marketplace account and get back to making the most of Firebolt.
-See [Registering though AWS Marketplace](https://special-disco-436d3e6a.pages.github.io/Guides/getting-started.html#register-through-AWS-Marketplace) below.
+See [Registering though AWS Marketplace](/docs/Guides/getting-started.md#register-through-AWS-Marketplace) below.

 ## Create Your First Database and Engine
 Embarking on your data journey with Firebolt begins with creating a *database* and selecting an *engine* tailored to your specific workload.
-An engine in Firebolt provides the compute resources for ingesting data and executing queries on the ingested data (see [Understanding Engines](https://special-disco-436d3e6a.pages.github.io/Overview/understanding-engine-fundamentals.html) to learn more).
-For more information on using Firebolt engines, see [Working with engines](./working-with-engines/working-with-engines.md).
+An engine in Firebolt provides the compute resources for ingesting data and executing queries on the ingested data (see [Engine Fundamentals](../Overview/engine-fundamentals.md) to learn more).
+For more information on using Firebolt engines, see [Operate engines](../Guides/operate-engines/operate-engines.md).

 **Steps to Create Your Database:**
 1. Click the **+** next to **Databases**